Who we are

 You should know your home’s zone and what it could mean for your risk mitigation responsibilities/expenses, insurance costs, property enjoyment, and resale value.

 The science behind the zone 0 regulation proposals is controversial.
-The potential cost, damage to the environment, loss of enjoyment, wildlife habitat, and cooling during hot summers is not being shared by state and local fire agencies.
+The potential cost, damage to the environment, and loss of enjoyment, wildlife habitat, and cooling during hot summers is not being shared with homeowners by the state and local fire agencies.

-Local fire jurisdictions are busy getting the word out to communities about the benefits of creating an ember resistant 5 foot zone (Zone 0) around their homes.
+Local fire jurisdictions and fire safe councils are busy getting the word out to communities about the benefits of creating an ember resistant 5 foot zone (Zone 0) around their homes.

-Few residents are told that the final risk mitigation requirements will be expensive for homeowners and could impact their enjoyment of their home as well as its resale value.
-They also aren’t told that the science behind removing irrigated plants from zone 0 is questionable.
+At public information events and home assessments, few residents are told that the final risk mitigation requirements will be expensive for homeowners and could impact their enjoyment of their home as well as its resale value.
+Mostly they are told that no one knows what the regulations will require.
+That’s just not true.
+Drafts are published every month and on December 31st, the final draft will be the final regulation.
+Homeowners aren’t told that the science behind removing well irrigated plants from zone 0 (or zone 1 or 2) is controversial. (click link)

-Look up your home on the 2025 Fire Severity Map.
+Click on the link to look up your home on the 2025 Fire Severity Map.
 Scroll down the page to the - Explore Fire Hazard Severity Zones – click on ‘view map on cell/tablet device' link if needed.
+It’s not easy to find.
+Look for the little gray box.

 Start entering your address and select it when it appears in the drop down.